dstodev/factorio-server/README.md

 To restore from backup, unzip the backup file you want:
 `tar -xjf ./backups/backup-timestamp.tar.bz2`

-Replace the files in `./server-files/Pal/Saved` with the files from the backup.
+Replace the files in `./server-files/world` with the files from the backup.

-## Update server

-To update server files, use the `--update` flag like when first starting the server:
-`./script/start-server.sh --update`

-Palworld updates may change certain config files.
-When this happens, you may wish to only restore save files:

-1. Stop the server:  (`--force` if necessary)
-   `./script/stop-server.sh`
-2. Make sure you have a backup of `./server-files/Pal/Saved`
-3. Delete `./server-files/`:
-   `rm -rf ./server-files/`
-4. Populate the server files:
-   `./script/start-server.sh --update && ./script/stop-server.sh --force`
-5. Restore your backup of `./server-files/Pal/Saved/SaveGames`
-6. Take note of the server name: `./server-files/Pal/Saved/SaveGames/0/<YOUR_SERVER_NAME>`
-7. Update `./server-files/Pal/Saved/Config/LinuxServer/GameUserSettings.ini`:
-   Set `DedicatedServerName=YOUR_SERVER_NAME`
-8. Re-set your configurations in `./server-files/Pal/Saved/Config/LinuxServer/`
-9. Start the server:
-   `./script/start-server.sh`

-Try this if an update cuases your world or characters to reset.

 ## Other commands

 - Rebuild Docker image:
-  `docker compose -f docker/compose.yml build --no-cache palworld-server`
+  `docker compose -f docker/compose.yml build --no-cache server`
 - Browse the Docker container with a bash shell:
-  `docker compose -f docker/compose.yml run --entrypoint /bin/bash palworld-server`
+  `docker compose -f docker/compose.yml run --entrypoint /bin/bash server`
 - Attach to the server screen:
-  `screen -r palworld`
+  `screen -r <server_name>`
   Keybinds:
   - `CTRL+A` then `D` to detach
   - `CTRL+C` to stop the server